chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 [ERROR] Elasticsearch exception [type=validation_exception, reason=Validation Failed: 1: this action would add [5] total shards, but this cluster currently has [997]/[1000] maximum shards open;]
 ```

-To address the issue of shard limit hitting 1000, we need to increase the `max_shards_per_node`
+To address the issue of the shard limit hitting 1000, we need to increase the `max_shards_per_node`
 Update the Opensearch Config, using `chef-automate config patch <config_patch.toml>`

 ```sh